-We have audited the financial statements of Lupin Healthcare (UK) Limited (the 'Company') for the year ended 31 March 2023, which comprise the Income Statement, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and the related notes, including a summary of significant accounting policies.
-The relevant financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ('IFRSs') as adopted by the UK.
+We have audited the financial statements of Lupin Healthcare (UK) Limited (the 'Company') for the year ended 31 March 2024, which comprise the Income Statement, the Balance Sheet, the Statement of Changes in Equity, the Statement of Cash Flows and the related notes, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards ('IFRSs') as adopted by the UK.